Ekosiz/ekosiz.github.io/_posts/2025-01-27-hackthebox-fullpwn-2million.md

 The user `admin` exists.

-After trying `SSH` into the machine with the found credentials:
+The credentials we have found is for `MySQL` database.
+However, we can attempt password reuse and try logging in via `SSH` with the same credentials.

 ```bash
 $ ssh admin@2million.htb